center-for-threat-informed-defense/summiting-the-pyramid/docs/index.rst

 threat-informed defense globally.

 .. important::
-    **What's New In V2:**
+    **What's New In V3:**

-    In version 2.0, we updated and improved the project in the following ways!
+    In version 3.0, we updated and improved the project in the following ways!

-    * Exploring how detection accuracy and robustness relate to each other to create balanced analytics.
-See: :ref:`what-is-robust-detection`
-    * Introducing Detection Decomposition Diagrams (D3), a new way to visualize and identify observables which are accurate and resistant to adversary evasion. :ref:`Checkout some D3 examples here<D3>`.
-    * New Summiting scoring models!
-We updated our :ref:`host-based model<Host-Based Columns>` to include host-based network events, and created a new :ref:`network traffic model<Network Traffic Columns>`.
+    * Defined a framework for deriving :ref:`malicious intent <Intent Definition>` for :ref:`ambiguous techniques<AT Definition>`.
+    * Identified a method to employ co-occuring techniques to support :ref:`chained analytic development<Chaining Analytics>`.
+    * Developed a :ref:`context-based methodology<Context>` for deriving
+      malicious intent when engineering robust analytics with lower false positive rates.

 .. toctree::
     :maxdepth: 2